LLAW3301/docassemble-LLAW33012022S2UCWB1/README.md

 Users are also provided with details for other service providers (no matter if eligible or ineligible for UCWB services) as a means of ensuring users can still be provided with the support they need.

 # Authors
-Alison Rahier, Ava Willington, Monique Woltynski, Trevor Morris & Victor-Barrientos-Opazo
+Alison Rahier, Ava Willington, Monique Woltynski, Trevor Morris & Victor Barrientos-Opazo